RyanNgCT/IS2218/Lecture 3 - Accounting Fundamentals II.md

 - depreciation
 - accrual accounting
 #### 1. Depreciation
-- *differs by depreciation* - non-cash expenses (is like a phantom cost)
+- *differs by depreciation*
 - simply an **accounting mechanism** to split the expense of the acquisition over the period of asset's useful life
 	- amount of the cost price that the asset has used for this year

-- use profit subtract depreciation
+- use profit subtract depreciation (as a non-cash **expense**), since money "leaves" the system
+- profits ignore cash expenditures on new capital

 - Depreciation is not depleting cash, it is just subtracted from our profits
 	- Profits ignore cash expenditure